llamaha/zedtutor/README.md

 ## 🎯 Learning Approach

 This tutorial focuses on using the **Command Palette** for all actions to ensure compatibility across macOS, Linux, and Windows.

+**A note on keyboard shortcuts**: Throughout this course, we intentionally place minimal emphasis on specific hotkeys since they vary between operating systems and editor modes (standard, Vim, Helix).
+Instead, as you use the Command Palette, you'll naturally discover the keyboard shortcuts displayed next to each action.
+This approach helps you learn the shortcuts that are relevant to your specific setup and preferences.

 ### Tips for Success:
 - 📖 Read each lesson carefully